-While the initial primary focus of the Company's development efforts will be assessment of the Cell Pouch SystemTM for insulin-dependent diabetes, the Company is planning to develop partnerships with academic and corporate collaborators to develop the Cell PouchTM for other chronic metabolic, hematologic and neurological diseases.
+While the initial primary focus of the Company's development efforts will be assessment of the Cell Pouch SystemTM for insulin-dependent diabetes, the Company is developing partnerships with academic and corporate collaborators to develop the Cell PouchTM for other chronic metabolic, hematologic and neurological diseases.
+One such established partnership is with Medicyte GmbH to develop a product to treat haemophilia.
 Furthermore, the Company will be seeking to investigate the use of the device for transplantation of multiple cell types including natural cells, stem cells and genetically-engineered cells.

 The Company may also investigate different methods of protecting cells such as islets from attack by immune cells.